Buddytheelff/webmapping/Chapter09/readme.md

 Note that D3's projection parameters differ somewhat from the [projection parameters](http://help.arcgis.com/en/geodatabase/10.0/sdk/arcsde/concepts/geometry/coordref/coordsys/projected/mapprojections.htm) commonly used by desktop GIS software.
 Rather than treating the projection centering holistically, D3 breaks it down into the position of the reference globe and the developable surface.
 The first two values given to `.rotate()` specify the reference globe's central meridian and central parallel, while `.center()` specifies the latitude and longitude of the developable surface's center.
 For conic projections, in order to keep north "up" in the center of the map and minimize distortion in your area of focus, you should keep the `.center()` longitude and `.rotate()` latitude each as `0` and assign the center coordinates of your chosen area as the `.center()` latitude and `.rotate()` longitude (Example 1.4 lines 17-18).
 If the geometric reasons for this are hard to grasp, you can experiment with different parameter values and see their effects using the Albers projection demonstration web app linked below.

 > ### **Experiment with the uwcart [D3 Albers Projection Demo](http://uwcart.github.io/d3-projection-demo/) web application to see how different D3 parameter values affect the Albers projection.
-Then, visit the [D3 Geo-Projections](https://github.com/d3/d3-geo/blob/master/README.md#projections) page and the [Extended Geographic Projections](https://github.com/d3/d3-geo-projection/) page and choose a projection to implement that is cartographically appropriate given your chosen data.
+Then, visit the [D3 Geo-Projections](https://github.com/d3/d3-geo/blob/master/README.md#projections) page and the [Extended Geographic Projections](https://github.com/d3/d3-geo-projection/) page and choose a projection to implement that is cartographically appropriate given the chosen data.
 Make sure the selected projection is <ins>_equal-area_</ins>!
 Write the projection block for your chosen projection in _main.js_.**

 ### II.
 Drawing Projected Data